 The Charitable Investment Advisor Program1 allows qualified independent investment advisors to provide investment management services for the assets you have contributed to Fidelity Charitable.
 With this program, your advisor can build comprehensive portfolios, including securities, bonds and alternative investments, that integrate charitable giving into your overall financial plans, and your advisor can view the Giving Account alongside your personal accounts.
 You can also continue to receive the same trusted professional advice from your advisor for your Giving Account.

-If you have a Giving Account balance of $250,000 or more, you are eligible to nominate an independent advisor to manage the assets in your Giving Account.
+If you have a Giving Account with a qualified minimum balance, you may be eligible to nominate an independent advisor to manage the assets in your Giving Account.